 We suggest that you read the local newspapers online about political demonstrations.
 2021 is a presidential election, and President Museveni is standing once again.
-This time there Bobi Wine, a renown Ugandan Pop-Star and Parliamentarian.
+This time there, Bobi Wine, a renown Ugandan Pop-Star and Parliamentarian.
 He has started the People-Power movement that is popular with young people.
 Uganda is a young country.
 The Police must clear demonstrations of any kind.
 The Police often deny the necessary permits.
-This is common not only in Uganda but most of the East African Countries.
+This is common not only in Uganda but in most of the East African Countries.

 Our Advice to you.
 Know Uganda before you Go.

 Is Uganda safe for Australians on a Safari?
 Be informed about Uganda and be informed about the various activities you will be doing, such as Gorilla Trekking.
 Blend in, do not stand out.
 If you are Caucasian, Asian Hispanic, you will stand out because of your skin color.
 Blend in, which means do not draw attention to yourself.
 Flash no wealth, whether jewelry, watches, or cash.

 Be confident, yet show humility and grace, and if something goes wrong at a lodge, do not lose your temper.
 Allow the driver-guide to handle it.

 Is Uganda safe for Australians on a Safari?
 We have never had Australia, or anyone else has a security problem on Safari with us.

 What our Clients say abouy their Safari in Uganda – 4 reviews are by Ausralians:

 - Choosing the right Tour Operator for your Safari in Uganda - May 6, 2021